Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 On those rare occassions when I'm actually home in Long Beach, CA I live in a small condo complex, about 20 units in 2 levels around a courtyard.
 I've just discovered that there is someone running an open wireless network within range and I can connect to it!
 In fact, I'm connected to it at this very moment.
 The guy across from me has a set-up at home, but I've asked him and it's not his; he has an industrial-strength firewall.
 I am, admittedly, a bit concerned about security, so needless to say I won't be logging onto my on-line banking or financial services accounts from here.
-Kind of f
+Kind of fun, though!

 -